jsew317-svg/stats220/README.md

 * Operations research
 * Data analytics

-You can learn more about data science here:
+I found an interesting website about data science here:
 [IBM: What is Data Science?](https://www.ibm.com/topics/data-science)

 ## How I currently feel about university